jlhonora/mspgcc-install/README.md

 mspgcc-install
 ==============

-Script to install [mspgcc](http://mspgcc.sourceforge.net/) (C compiler for [msp430](http://www.ti.com/msp430) microcontrollers) in Ubuntu.
+Script to install [mspgcc uniarch](http://mspgcc.sourceforge.net/) (C compiler for [msp430](http://www.ti.com/msp430) microcontrollers) in Ubuntu.
 It installs the LTS (Long Term Support) version of the compiler, which is the most up-to-date version.
 Currently, this is LTS 20120406.

+To build mspgcc you will need to install _at least_ the following packages:

+    $ sudo apt-get install patch ncurses-dev build-essential bison flex texinfo

-The installation folder is /usr/local/msp430 (modifiable in the script).
+The installation folder is `/usr/local/msp430` (modifiable in the script).
 If you already have contents in this folder I recommend you to move it to a backup folder, i.e.:

     $ sudo mv /usr/local/msp430 /usr/local/msp430-backup